maqpie/drone-starter/README.md

 1. Docker plugin to push our docker images
 2. Slack plugin to notify about build status

 Note: We use old version of Docker plugin to upload images over to the Dockerhub (`plugins/docker:1.12`).
-The main reason for this is that we want to utilize Docker cache while `The primary goal of this plugin is to build docker images with host machine isolation.` The [this](https://github.com/drone-plugins/drone-docker/pull/110) and [this](https://github.com/drone-plugins/drone-docker/issues/117#issuecomment-286996896) threads for more details on the issue.
+The main reason for this is that we want to utilize Docker cache while `The primary goal of this plugin is to build docker images with host machine isolation.`.
+Read [this](https://github.com/drone-plugins/drone-docker/pull/110) and [this](https://github.com/drone-plugins/drone-docker/issues/117#issuecomment-286996896) threads for more details and possible workarounds.

 ### Build private variables or secrets